 Join a River Valleys Girl Scout alumnae group!
 Each group is centered around a common interest or shared experience.
 New members are welcome.
 Contact the Girl Scouts River Valleys Alumnae Association for additional details on these groups.

 Camp Northwoods Alumnae

-Alumnae from the legacy St. Croix Valley gather monthly for fellowship and breakfast.
-A River Valleys staff member attends meetings to share council updates on events, programs and activities.
+Alumnae gather monthly for fellowship and breakfast.
+A River Valleys staff member attends meetings to share council updates on events, programs, and activities.

 Good Turn Club

-Alumnae come together to learn about making investments by investing their money and make gifts to Girl Scouts with the proceeds.
+Alumnae come together to learn about making investments and actively participate in conversation and decision-making around investments by investing their money and making gifts to Girl Scouts with the proceeds.
 They meet quarterly in the Twin Cities metro area.

 Science, Technology, Engineering + Math (STEM)

 Meeting once a month, this group provides opportunities and connections for Girl Scout Alumnae to be life-long STEM learners and mentors.